TomBayne/Sharepoint-Online-Tools/README.md

 --- Automatically associate all sites with a single hub site --- Powershell script that iterates through each site, removes any existing hub site association and then adds the association defined in the parameters.

+--- Set Welcome Page ---
+Powershell script that sets Welcome/Landing page for when the root URL is entered (e.g what shows when you type http://<tenant>.sharepoint.com/ into URL bar)